-Stuck with the negative connotations garnered from static collars from over three decades ago, some still consider modern remote trainers a taboo.
-However, with modern innovations and proven training techniques these trainers are extremely beneficial to you and your dog.
-In some cases teaching or un-teaching one behavior can take thousands of repetitions, leading some pet owners to believe their pet is “un-trainable.”
+Stuck with the negative connotations garnered from static collars from over 3 decades ago, some still consider modern remote trainers a taboo.
+However, with numerous innovations and proven training techniques, these trainers can be extremely beneficial to you and your dog.
+In some cases, teaching or un-teaching one behavior can take thousands of repetitions, leading some pet owners to believe their pet is “un-trainable.”
 However, leaving your dog untrained will probably lead to even more behavioral issues.

 These issues are the number one reason why pets are abandoned or brought to shelters.
 Only about a fourth of these pets are adopted, while most of the others are eventually euthanized.
-Since training takes time and constancy, using remote training as well as positive reinforcement or other techniques will help your pal to learn necessary, life saving commands faster and more efficiently.
-If you are still unsure about remote collars, we dispelled some of the most popular myths about training collars.
+Since training takes time and consistency, using remote training alongside positive reinforcement or other techniques can help your pal to learn necessary, potentially life-saving commands faster.
+For those still uncertain about electronic collars, we’ve dispelled some of the most popular myths about them.

-Myth #2-The collar burned my dog’s neck!
-To put it simply, this is not possible.
-People attribute battery acid, heat or other factors for “burn” marks on their dog’s neck.
-Stimulation does not last long enough, nor is it powerful enough to cause heat burns.
+Although concerning, thankfully this is not possible.
+People attribute battery acid, heat or other factors for what appear to be “burn” marks on their dog’s neck.
+Stimulation does not last long enough, nor is it powerful enough to burn.
 These marks that look like burns are actually pressure ulcers that resemble bed sores or burns.
-Pressure Necrosis is cause by improper wear of the collar.
-If you put your pet’s collar on too tight or you leave it on for too long (no collar should be left on for more than 12 hours) these sores will form on your dog’s neck from irritation.
-Check out these sites for information on how to properly fit your collar and collar safety.
+Pressure Necrosis is caused by improper wear of a collar.
+If the pet’s collar is on too tight or left on for too long (no collar should be left on for more than 12 hours), sores may form on your dog’s neck from irritation.
+Check out these sites for information on collar safety and how to properly fit an electronic collar.

-Myth #3-You can’t incorporate other techniques like positive reinforcement By using treats, clickers or other training techniques, you can minimize your use of the collar and still get the same results.
+By using treats, clickers or other training techniques, you can minimize use of an electronic collar and get great results.
 It can take thousands of repetitions for your dog to have a complete understanding of even the most basic commands.
-By utilizing a number of training techniques in a consistent manner, training may come easier to you and your dog.
+With consistency and positive motivation, training may come easier for you and your dog.

-Ultrasonic trainers take advantage of your dog’s sensitive hearing with have positive tone to reward good behaviors as well as a negative tone to counter undesirable ones.
+Ultrasonic trainers take advantage of your dog’s sensitive hearing.
+They offer a positive tone to reward good behaviors as well as a negative tone to counter undesirable ones.
 Vibration remote trainers distract your dog and are an indispensable aid for deaf or hearing-impaired dogs.
 For more information about remote training collars, check out our FAQ site here.